ankurk91/vue-loading-overlay/README.md

 | opacity          | Number              | `0.5`                | Customize the overlay background opacity |

 * ^When `is-full-page` is set to `false`, the container element should be positioned as `position: relative`.
-You can use css class `vld-parent`.
+You can use CSS helper class `vld-parent`.
 * *The default `height` and `width` values may be different based on the `loader` prop

 ## Available slots